nodejs/node/COLLABORATOR_GUIDE.md

 ### Code Reviews

-All pull requests must be reviewed and accepted by two Collaborators with sufficient expertise who are able to take full responsibility for the change.
+All pull requests must be reviewed and accepted by at least two Collaborators with sufficient expertise who are able to take full responsibility for the change.
 Approval must be from Collaborators who are not authors of the proposed changes.

 In some cases, it may be necessary to summon a GitHub team to a pull request for review by @-mention.